 Trigeminal neuralgia comes down to one thing: pain.
-That’s why it can be difficult when your trigeminal neuralgia medication is not working.
-However, there are other treatment options available, and though medication is typically the first method your doctor will recommend, some patients will require other interventions to provide relief.
+That’s why it can be difficult when your medication is not working.
+However, there are other trigeminal neuralgia treatment options available, and though medication is typically the first method your doctor will recommend, some patients will require additional interventions to provide relief.

 About Trigeminal Neuralgia